 The best way is through referrals from people that are already successful.
-And due diligence is always prudent to verify claims of success.
+Due diligence is always prudent to verify claims of success.

 Here are 3 due diligence actions that can also be used to find them directly: